PyranoTheDev/PyranoTheDev/README.md

 - Worked on 2-week sprints.

+### Activities

+- Participated in Global Game Jam and in class game jams.
+- Modded custom songs into Metal Hellsinger.

 <!--
 **PyranoTheDev/PyranoTheDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.